Rafa2016831028/LTS_MaintenanceDebt/README.md

 # LTS_MaintenanceDebt

-The core intent of the project is to identify the maintenance trend of LTS support, to pinpoint how they are safeguarding the existing users of the targeted release.
+The core intent of the project is to identify the maintenance trend of LTS support, to pinpoint when and why Technical debt manifests in the targeted release.
+The dataset available at \data_code_stable folder.

 The pipeline of analysis is described in the following picture: